-In the previous two articles, we have examined the first two principles of the Trinity: (1) That there is one and only one God, and (2) that there are three co-equal persons who are God: The Father, the Son, and the Holy Spirit.
+In the previous two articles (part 1 and part 2), we have examined the first two principles of the Trinity: (1) there is one and only one God, and (2) that there are three co-equal Persons who are God: the Father, the Son, and the Holy Spirit.
 We saw that the Bible very clearly teaches these truths and does so in many different places and in many ways.

 Defining the Terms

 But what exactly do we mean by ‘Persons’?
 There are multiple definitions of this word, and so we will have to settle on one in order to begin our investigation.
 Some lexical definitions of ‘person’ involve terms like “human” or “body.”
 And clearly these are not what we mean when we talk about the Persons of the Trinity.
 Only the second Person of the Trinity (Jesus) has a body and a human nature (in addition to His divine nature).
 And even He did not have this before the incarnation.

 In the biblical sense, a person is a rational individual who can count as a legal witness.
 In biblical law, certain crimes, such as murder, rape, or kidnapping require the death penalty (Leviticus 24:41; Exodus 21:12, 14, 16; Deuteronomy 22:25).
 However, this penalty may only be invoked if there are at least two persons who witnessed the crime and if the details of their testimony agree (Deuteronomy 17:6, 19:15; Numbers 35:30; 2 Corinthians 13:1; Mark 14:56, 59).
 We will find that each Person of the Trinity qualifies as one witness under biblical law.
 So, although God is one in essence or nature, He is three Persons each of whom communicates and loves the other two, and each of whom counts as a legal witness.